 The most obvious plus-point of an all-in-one system is its simplicity.
 With no additional components to worry about, a cooler of this sort can be installed with little fuss.
 What’s more, you won’t have to worry about making mistakes during installation.

 Another advantage of a closed-loop is that failure is less likely.
-They’re put together to exacting tolerances at the factory, and you’ll be protected in the rare instance of a defect.
+They’re put together to exact tolerances at the factory, and you’ll be protected in the rare instance of a defect.
 If you’re putting together a system yourself, then there’s a risk of failure, particularly if you lack the experience to avoid mistakes.
 This is especially worrisome when a mistake could see coolant spurting all over your motherboard.

 Finally, it’s worth mentioning that all-in-one coolers are significantly cheaper than custom loops.
 The former might set you back £50; the latter might cost 10 times that.
 If you need to make every penny count in your new build, it might be that this difference will be better invested elsewhere.